 But there is another version of this story, Faust, by Johann Wolfgang von Goethe.
 In Goethe’s telling of the story, the character of Faust is a restless, striving, dissatisfied soul, who wrestles with every aspect of human existence.
 It’s this struggle that brings him into contact with Mephistopheles, but the deal Faust makes is different.
 He wishes instead to better his understanding and the lot of humankind, and so he declares that if he should ever come to a standstill in his progress, then Mephistopheles wins.
 Things don’t go according to plan of course, and in the end a blind and aged Faust tries to cling to what he thinks is his greatest moment of success, unaware of how Mephistopheles has deceived him.
 This is not a morality tale in the traditional sense.
 Darkness is not invited in simply to be banished at the end, nor is one man’s folly held up as a stern warning for the rest of us.
 It is an embrace – albeit a cautious and uneasy one.

 Darkness is shown to have its place in the scheme of things.
 It is an attempt at integration, a striving towards wholeness, and in this sense such stories can have a healing effect.
 It’s why Clive Barker made the monsters the heroes in Cabal (although when he wrote his own version of the Faust myth, The Damnation Game, it was Marlowe’s Doctor Faustus he turned to for inspiration).

-David Budd is the author of the upcoming novel, The Shadow Man, to be released be Otranto House this summer.
+David Budd is the author of The Shadow Man.